 One of the most recent attacks exemplify this very well.
 In an interview with IPI, Dan journalist Vladimir Otašević said he was verbally abused and intimidated by a bodyguard of Montenegrin businessmen Zoran Bećirović in December 2019, after he had taken photos of Bećirović and High State Prosecutor Milos Šoškić in a cellphone shop.
 At the time of the attack Bećirović was under investigation for threatening the special state prosecutor. Šoškić, who was observing the abuse, remained a silent spectator as the journalist was being threatened.

 Like many other Montenegrin journalists, Otašević too has a history of incidents in connection with his investigative work.
-In 2017, he received a during a phone call with the brother of Montenegrin Prime Minister Duško Marković.
+In 2017, he received a death threat during a phone call with the brother of Montenegrin Prime Minister Duško Marković.
 His legal case was rejected by a court under the pretext that the phone call recording was obtained unlawfully.

 “The judicial system in Montenegro is not capable of protecting journalists from the attacks.”
 Otašević told IPI, “There are numerous cases that clearly demonstrate that the judicial system had freed the attackers from accountability for the attacks, or in some cases, had punished them with mild sentences.”